OpenNebula/docs/source/operation/users_groups_management/manage_groups.rst

 Adding and Deleting Groups
 ================================================================================

 There are two special groups created by default.
-The ``onedmin`` group allows any user in it to perform any operation, allowing different users to act with the same privileges as the ``oneadmin`` user.
+The ``oneadmin`` group allows any user in it to perform any operation, allowing different users to act with the same privileges as the ``oneadmin`` user.
 The ``users`` group is the default group where new users are created.

 Your can use the ``onegroup`` command line tool to manage groups in OpenNebula.
 There are two groups created by default, ``oneadmin`` and ``users``.